Chart Color Schemes

 Gympie Surrounds has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 48 projects likely influencing the region.
-Notable initiatives include Gympie Water Resilience and Augmentation Project Phase 1, Spotlight Gympie Store, 10 Copp Road Residential Care Facility, and Meadow Rise Southside Gympie.
-The following list details those most relevant.
+AreaSearch identified 42 projects that could affect the region.
+Notable projects include Gympie Water Resilience and Augmentation Project (GWRAP) - Phase 1, Spotlight Gympie Store, 10 Copp Road Residential Care Facility, and Kingsview Estate.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.